Who pays closing costs, the buyer or the seller?

 Key takeaways

 In a real estate transaction, people naturally focus on the immediate, upfront expenses.
 If you’re the buyer, that means the home’s purchase price and the down payment; for sellers, it might be repairs, renovations and improvements to get the home show-ready.
-But before the deal is done, there are additional expenses to cover: closing costs.
+But before the deal can be finalized, there are additional expenses to cover: closing costs.

 Do buyers pay closing costs?

 Yes.
-Many of the fees buyers pay at closing are connected to obtaining a home loan and are part of your mortgage costs.
+Many of the fees homebuyers pay at closing are connected to obtaining a home loan.
 Typical closing costs for buyers can include:

-• Lender-related fees: The lender charges you for its expenses in originating and drawing up your loan and processing your application, including running a credit check and other underwriting steps.
+- Lender fees: A mortgage lender will usually charge the borrower for its expenses in originating and drawing up the loan and processing the application, including running a credit check and other underwriting steps.

-• Homeowners insurance: You will likely be required to take out a home insurance policy, with the first premium payment (or sometimes more) due at closing.
+- Homeowners insurance: Buyers will likely be required to take out a home insurance policy as well, with the first premium payment (or sometimes more) due at closing.
+If several months of payments must be prepaid, which is common, the funds will be held in escrow and disbursed on your behalf as needed.

-• Title costs: Title insurance protects against any future claims against or problems with the home’s title.
-Lender’s title insurance, which covers the mortgage issuer, is usually mandated; buyers can also cover themselves with owner’s title insurance.
+- Title costs: Title insurance protects against any future claims against or problems with the home’s title.
+Lender’s title insurance, which covers the mortgage issuer, is usually mandated; buyers can also cover themselves with owner’s title insurance (in some states, this is paid for by the seller).
+A title search is also usually run by the lender to ensure there are no ownership issues.

 Do sellers pay closing costs?